Roots and branches

 Jillina Carlano

-I have learned more in a few years of teaching than I did in 15 years of hobbyist training and performing.
+I have learned more in six years of teaching than I did in the previous 15 years of hobbyist training and performing.

 I’ve always enjoyed researching topics, the feeling of discovery is simply fun for me - but the stakes are higher when you teach.